-Even if the option is omitted, the difference from the times of all time.
+Even if the option is omitted, the difference from the times of all h Displays the usage.
+Specifying this option with another option time.
 Depending on the system configuration, you can specify an integer from 0 to 15 for ppar_id.